Toggle: English / Spanish

 - Widening of the finger tips (clubbing)

 Exams and Tests

 Surgery is needed to treat this condition.
-The surgery creates two separate arteries.
+The surgery creates 2 separate arteries.

-Complete repair usually provides good results.
+Complete repair most often provides good results.
 Another procedure may be needed as the child grows, because the rebuilt pulmonary artery that uses tissue from another source will not grow with the child.

 Untreated cases of truncus arteriosus result in death, often during the first year of life.